xorentor/dota2harvester/README.md

 There is a guide explaining how to find offsets on https://vimeo.com/100057000 .

-To compile it, get mingw: http://sourceforge.net/projects/mingw/files/ and just make it.

-there are 2 .dll manadatory files: libgcc_s_dw2-1.dll libstdc++-6.dll

-You can grab these from your mingw bin directory if you don't trust mine.
+./src/client_win32cli - use mingw to build it ./src/client_win32QTgui - use qmake to build it

-List of information you can retrive:
+List of information you can retrieve:
 - gametime
 - score radiant
 - score dire